neonidian/selenium-page-object-model/README.md

 ## Running tests

-Install dotnet core (See project file for version of .NET core)
+1. Install dotnet core (See project file for version of .NET core)

+2. In the commandline execute `dotnet restore` to download and update dependencies required for this project.

-In the commandline execute `dotnet test` to run all the tests.
+3. In the commandline execute `dotnet test` to run all the tests.
 The default browser is set as firefox in [SeleniumConfig.ini](src/SeleniumConfig.ini).
 This can be tweaked to run other browsers.

-All the tests are present in [uiTests](src/uiTests) folder.
+4. All the tests are present in [uiTests](src/uiTests) folder.
 Run individual tests with Nunit plugin which can be installed in the IDE.

 ## What this test does